 Here’s the issue with enameled tea kettles made in China…

-Now and again, outlier factories in China (who aren’t FDA-certified) produce and ship unregulated ceramics.
+Now and again, outlier factories in China (who aren’t FDA-certified) produce and ship unregulated ceramic dinnerware and other items.

 So when you hear, “avoid Chinese-made products”, it’s because of this reason.

 Glazed tea kettles made in the USA, on the other hand, must follow FDA standards on leachable lead.